2018 Mazda 6 Review

 Over the years, the Mazda brand has had some hits and misses.
-Misses include hanging on to rotary engine technology found in the RX lineup too long, as the engines were high strung, inefficient, and prone to engine seal problems.
+Misses include hanging on to rotary engine technology found in the RX lineup too long.
+The engines were high strung, inefficient, and prone to engine seal problems.
 They were fun to drive, but a pain to maintain.
-Hits include innovative safety technology like super strong and safe “Triple H” unit body construction that effectively distributed forces in car’s body in an accident, building super fun small cars like the Mazda3, and offering what is arguably the best lineup of entry to mid-level Crossover Utility Vehicles, all offered at terrific base prices.
+Hits include innovative safety technology like super strong and safe “Triple H” unit body construction that effectively distributed forces in the car’s body in an accident.
+Others hit: Building super fun small cars like the Mazda 3, and offering what is arguably the best lineup of entry to mid-level Crossover Utility Vehicles, all offered at terrific base prices.

 Power comes in the form of two SKYACTIV engines, a 250 horsepower, 2.5-liter turbo four; and a naturally aspirated, 187 horsepower 2.5 liter four.
 Transmission options are the standard six-speed automatic, or a six-speed manual on the Mazda6 Sport.